FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 Before we put any code into the ZumLink IPR, we need to **make sure the device is receiving internet**.
 Open a terminal on the ZumLink IPR and "ping 8.8.8.8".
 If it returns a stream of data, it's connected.

-To do this:
+To give internet access to a radio:

 1) Change 3rd Octet of ZIPR and Ethernet Adapter IP addresses to 137.
-Ex 192.168.137.100
+Ex 192.168.137.100 (remember to change this on the network adapter on the computer talking to your radio as well, otherwise the computer won't be able to communicate at all with the radio)

 **Note:** To change the radio IP address, enter the FreeWave CLI and enter command 'network.ip_address=***.***.137.***'.
-To change the ethernet adapter IP address, go to 'network settings', find the adapter that corresponds to the connected ZIPR, right click it, choose ipv4 properties, then change the IP address in there
+To change the ethernet adapter IP address, go to 'network settings', find the adapter that corresponds to the connected ZumLink IPR, right click it, choose ipv4 properties, then change the IP address in there.

-2) Click on the adapter bringing internet into the computer (this can be WiFi or ethernet), then at the top of that menu there should be a tab 'Sharing'.
+2) Double click on the adapter (in Network Settings) bringing internet into the computer (this can be WiFi or ethernet), then at the top of that menu there should be a tab 'Sharing'.
 Click it.

 3) Click to enable sharing internet with connected devices.
-In the dropdown box select the corresponding connecting adapter for the ZIPR.
+In the dropdown box select the corresponding connecting adapter for the ZumLink IPR.

 4) Make sure in FreeWave CLI that the setting "network.Gateway" has the correct IP address corresponding to the IP address of the network adapter where ZIPR is connected.